cambecc/grains/README.md

 The Grains framework is built around three key principles:

-1. Java developers want to define their data model with Java.
+1. Java developers want to define their object model with Java rather than some esoteric DSL in a text file.
 2. Java developers want generated code to be both _visible_ and _readable_.
 3. Immutability is a "best practice".

-You write your data model as a set of Java interfaces and the Grains framework generates all the monotonous, otherwise manual coding of getters, setters, equals, hashCode, builders, factories, serialization, etc.
+You write your object model as a set of Java interfaces and the Grains framework generates all the monotonous, otherwise manual coding of getters, setters, equals, hashCode, builders, factories, serialization, etc.

 Requirements